 Are you ready for a big adventure?
 We hope so – because the next four years can be the best years of your teen’s life.
 But, we do suggest that you start now to make your plan.
 There are a lot of “firsts” that will happen for you and your high schooler over the next few years and just so you don’t forget anything making a plan helps to keep it stress-free.

-Starting to Homeschool High School Basics
+The Basics of Starting to Homeschool

 - Research your state homeschool laws and fulfill their requirements